bahrus/xtal-element/README.md

 }
 ```

-Another benefit of "bunching together" property change actions is because XtalElement uses an asynchronous workflow, rather than evaluating this action 3 times, it will only be evaluated once, with the same result.
+Another benefit of "bunching together" property change actions is because XtalElement optionally supports responding to property changes asynchronously, rather than evaluating this action 3 times, it will only be evaluated once, with the same result.
+Note that this feature is opt in (but putting the properties in the "async" category).

 ## Inheritance overindulgence?